jahny4/bms-samples-ios-bluelist/README.md

 4. Open the Xcode workspace: `open BlueList.xcworkspace`.
 From now on, open the xcworkspace file.

 ### Configure the back end in the Bluelist sample
 - Update the file `bluelist.plist` file with your Backend Route and App UID.
 These values can be found in Bluemix.
-First open your application’s dashboard, then click the MCA Service, and navigate to the Client Registration tab:
+First open your application’s dashboard, then click the App Overview tab, and navigate to the Mobile Options link:

 - applicationRoute: (for example `https://mymobilefirstapp.mybluemix.net`)
 - applicationId:    (for example  `db33c037-cd0c-4985-affc-92b1cf8879b1`)